 The staples of an action film as we know it in Western culture have been around since the early days of cinema – the chariot racing Ben-Hur (the 1925 original) and the swashbuckling, arrow launching adventures of Douglas Fairbanks and Errol Flynn defined what it meant to be an underdog hero despite insurmountable odds.
-You only have to look at the sheer number of remakes of those 20’s and 30’s epics to see that very little has actually changed, except perhaps the quality – last year’s Taron Egerton starring Robin Hood follows an uncountable number of incarnations of the character, and even Ben-Hur received a computerised update that no one asked for in 2016.
-But past future reincarnations, a template was set for the solo action hero that we have come to know so well.
+You only have to look at the sheer number of remakes of those ’20s and ’30s epics to see that very little has actually changed, except perhaps the quality – last year’s Taron Egerton-starring Robin Hood follows an uncountable number of incarnations of the character, and even Ben-Hur received a computerised update that no one asked for in 2016.
+But notwithstanding these subsequent reincarnations, here the template was set for the solo action hero that we have come to know so well.

 In 1981, one man thwarted a Nazi plan to win the war through sacred mystical power, and set the stage for some of the most brilliant heroes of all time to swing into action.
-Indiana Jones reinvigorated the adventuring legend of the 30’s – not only is he a highly intelligent archaeologist, but a determined, physically capable and witty screen figure, wielding a whip to top it all off.
-Complete with all the skills that a team might split between them in another film, Jones gave rise to the almost infallible US killing machine that became so overused in the 80’s and 90’s.
-Next came Rambo, Commando, Predator – built on the backs of the stars that could command such screen presence.
+Indiana Jones reinvigorated the adventuring legend of the ’30s – not only is he a highly intelligent archaeologist, but a determined, physically capable and witty screen figure, wielding a whip to top it all off.
+Complete with all the skills that a team might split between them in another film, Jones arguably gave rise to the almost infallible US killing machine that became so overused in the ’80s and ’90s.
+Next came Rambo, Commando, Predator – built on the backs of stars that could command such screen presence.
 Schwarzenegger, Willis, Stallone, Van Damme, Norris, Seagal.
 The list goes on.

-Whilst this trend was building in the west, the rest of the world was articulating their own definition of the genre.
+While this trend was building in the west, the rest of the world was articulating their own definition of the genre.
 Norris owes his success to the work of martial artists like Bruce Lee and Jackie Chan, bringing incredibly coordinated fight sequences to the screen like never before.
-Elsewhere, world directors were adopting First Blood’s 1 vs 100 format, giving us films like John Woo’s Hard Boiled.
+Elsewhere, world directors were adopting First Blood’s one-vs.-100 format – itself borrowing from the martial arts genre – giving us films like John Woo’s Hard Boiled.
 The hero might have turned to effects and teammates for assistance in many cases, but the solo star enjoyed fantastic success in this time through a combination of swagger, brawn and awesome fighting skills.
-Not to forget the quips and catch phrases.
+Not to forget the quips and catchphrases.
 Yippee ki yay.

 What separates these films from their spectacular rivals was the ability to thrill through character and precision.
-John Wick combines two decades of success of films that knew exactly what their audiences wanted, and credit is most certainly due to the directors.
-David Leitch and Chad Stahelski came up as stunt men, and their talent is blindingly obvious.
+John Wick combines two decades of predecessors that knew exactly what their audiences wanted, and credit is most certainly due to the directors.
+David Leitch and Chad Stahelski came up as stuntmen, and their talent is blindingly obvious.
 The original Wick film showed off beautiful choreography in the set pieces and impressed with the slick filming and editing of its Asian predecessors.
 Perhaps it is a little light on plot, but Wick’s characterisation is more than enough to keep audiences invested, and the second film develops brilliantly on the (under)world he inhabits.
-But Wick isn’t the only one to capitalise on the dark, talented loner-killer figure.
+But Wick isn’t the only newcomer this century to capitalise on the dark, talented loner-killer figure.
 Jason Bourne’s antics were a tense breath of fresh air, repeated a few years later by probably the best incarnation of James Bond – Daniel Craig taking the mantle for his tonally darker run.
 Overseas, directors have continued to impress, with Zhang Yimou and Ang Lee creating more fantastical period action hits Crouching Tiger, Hidden Dragon and Hero.
-Taking the fight into the air on wires didn’t hold back the fast paced, violent back and forth, and grounded combat has gotten better and better since Lee – the more said about Gareth Evans’ astonishing work on The Raid, the better.
+Taking the fight into the air on wires didn’t hold back the fast-paced, violent back-and-forth, and grounded combat has gotten better and better since Lee – the more said about Gareth Evans’ astonishing work on The Raid, the better.

 Sadly, John Wick seems to be the last of a dying breed of heroes.
-In recent times, 80’s actioners have settled for grouping to form The Expendables, which promised so much more than it delivered.
-Even John Mclane appears to have hung up the vest after ill-fated 2013 outing A Good Day to Die Hard, although perhaps not for long given the origin story reportedly in the works.
-But with the big budget franchises taking ever more money at the box office, will the small time one man army film be ruled out completely a few years from now?
+In recent times, ’80s actioners have settled for grouping to form The Expendables, which promised so much more than it delivered.
+Even John McClane appears to have hung up the vest after ill-fated 2013 outing A Good Day to Die Hard, although perhaps not for long given the origin story reportedly in the works.
+But with the big budget franchises taking ever more money at the box office, will the small-time one-man-army film be ruled out completely a few years from now?
 Sadly, John Wick just doesn’t play in the same financial leagues, and maybe the best we can hope for is instant cult status.
 Then again, maybe Wick is energetically barging through a door that supers and the like have been fighting to close.